andrei-trofin/nlp-ticketing/README.md

 2. Measure number of words and add it to manual_features list at index 1.
 3. Measure average word length and add it to manual_features list at index 2.
 <details>
-4. Use function correct_spelling to try to correct the errors in the text.
+4. Use function correct_spelling to try to correct the errors in the text. <br>
-5. Use function expand_contractions to expand word like won't and don't to will not and do not.
+5. Use function expand_contractions to expand word like won't and don't to will not and do not. <br>
-6. Measure the numeric counts of each message (the count of number values present in each message) and add it to manual_features at index 3.
+6. Measure the numeric counts of each message (the count of number values present in each message) and add it to manual_features at index 3. <br>
-7. Measure the number of each token from token_dictionary found in text and add these values to manual_features list; remove them from text after counting to avoid counting token multiple times (i.e. a token that can fit inside other token)
+7. Measure the number of each token from token_dictionary found in text and add these values to manual_features list; remove them from text after counting to avoid counting token multiple times (i.e. a token that can fit inside other token) <br>
-8. Convert text to lowercase.
+8. Convert text to lowercase. <br>
-9. Count number of emails in each message and remove them.
+9. Count number of emails in each message and remove them. <br>
-10. Count and remove any url from the text.
+10. Count and remove any url from the text. <br>
-11. Count and remove the number of stopwords from the text.
+11. Count and remove the number of stopwords from the text. <br>
-12. Remove single characters and special characters from text.
+12. Remove single characters and special characters from text. <br>
 13. Stem the remaining words.
 </details>